Recommender systems based on graph embedding techniques: A comprehensive review: Performance evaluation

-In practice, recommender systems usually involve both the tasks for predicting explicit and implicit user-item interactions; and they intrinsically develop from small to large in data scale and from sparse to dense in data sparsity, especially since the utilization of side information and knowledge to enrich user-item relations.
-Correspondingly, the trade-off between graph embedding-based and conventional recommendation usually varies in these different development stages of recommender systems.
-In the early stages, the conventional recommendation can perform well on a small data scale, and at the same time its better explainability compared with graph embedding-based recommendation provides clearer views on user behaviors, which is the direct feedback for guiding a more adaptive model configuration.
-With the increase of data scale when advancing into the following stages of recommender systems, graph embedding-based recommendation should gradually dominate the model configuration for better recommendation efficiency and accuracy.
-In the long run, a versatile configuration mixing conventional and graph embedding-based recommendation models in order to complement each other with their respective advantages is an optimal strategy for improving recommender systems.
+In practice, recommender systems usually involve both tasks for predicting explicit and implicit user-item interactions.
+Besides, recommender systems intrinsically develop from small to large in data scale and from sparse to dense in data sparsity, especially after being incorporated with side information and knowledge.
+Correspondingly, making a trade-off between graph embedding-based and conventional recommendation appears to vary in these different development stages of recommender systems, as the experimental results manifest in this section.
+As suggestions, in recommender systems' early developing stages conventional recommendation could perform well on a small data scale.
+At the same time its better explainability compared with graph embedding-based recommendation provides clearer views on user's behaviors, consider as straightforward feedback for guiding a more adaptive recommendation (models') configuration.
+With the increase of data scale when advancing into the following developing stages of recommender systems, graph embedding-based recommendation is supposed to gradually dominate recommendation configuration for better efficiency and accuracy.
+In the long run, in order to complement each other with their respective advantages, a versatile recommendation configuration mixing conventional and graph embedding-based recommendation models is an optimal strategy for improving recommender systems.

-However, there still remain few open questions: (1) Does data sparsity influence a model's recommendation performance?
+However, there still remain a few open questions.
+First, does data sparsity determines a model's recommendation performance?
 If it does, how?
-(2) How to select appropriate models for a specific recommendation scenario?
-(3) When designing a recommendation model, is it better to adopt a task-oriented strategy or a generalization-oriented strategy?
+Second, how to select appropriate models for a specific recommendation scenario?
+Third, when designing a recommendation model, is it better to adopt a task-oriented strategy or a generalization-oriented strategy?